The Sun's Supergranulation: Observational characterization

-A good measure of the influence of the global rotation $\Omega$ of the Sun on the dynamics of a structure of size $L$ and typical velocity $V$ is given by the Rossby number:
+The influence of the global rotation $\Omega$ of the Sun on the dynamics of a structure of size $L$ and typical velocity $V$ is measured by the Rossby number:

 The second expression uses the lifetime of the structure $\tau=L/V$.
-In numbers, taking $\tau_{\mathrm{SG}}=1.7$~days and a rotation period of 25-30~d leads to $\Ro_{\mathrm{SG}}\sim2-3$.
-This is not a large value, indicating that the Coriolis acceleration should have an effect on the dynamics of supergranules.
-This effect has been observed by \cite{gizon03a}, who showed (Figure~\ref{figure:rot}a) that the correlation between vertical vorticity and horizontal divergence of supergranules changes sign at the equator: it is negative in the northern hemisphere and positive in the southern one.
-Hence, supergranules, which may be seen as outflowing cells, behave like anticyclones in the Earth's atmosphere (the vertical vorticity of anticyclones changes sign at the equator, see Figure~\ref{figure:rot}b).
-These anticyclones are surrounded by cyclonic vorticity associated with downward flows; because these downdrafts have a somewhat smaller scale, this cyclonic vorticity is less conspicuous in measurements than the anticyclonic contribution of supergranules, but it has actually been singled out in the work of \cite{komm07}.
+In numbers, taking $\tau_{\mathrm{SG}}=1.7$~days and a rotation period of 25--30~days leads to $\Ro_{\mathrm{SG}}\sim2-3$.
+This is not a large value, indicating that the Coriolis acceleration should affect the dynamics of supergranules.
+Such an effect has been reported by \cite{gizon03a}, who showed (Fig.~\ref{figure:rot}a) that the correlation between vertical vorticity and horizontal divergence of supergranules changes sign at the equator: it is negative in the northern hemisphere and positive in the southern one.
+Hence, supergranules, while essentially consisting of cells of diverging flows, behave like weak anticyclones (the vertical vorticity of anticyclones changes sign at the equator, see Fig.~\ref{figure:rot}b).
+These anticyclones are surrounded by cyclonic vorticity associated with downward flows; because these downdrafts have a somewhat smaller scale, the cyclonic vorticity is less conspicuous in measurements than the anticyclonic contribution of supergranules, but it has actually been singled out in the work of \cite{komm07}.
+A recent study of \cite{langfellner_etal15b} applying both time-distance helioseismology and local correlation tracking to SDO/HMI data has recently confirmed these conclusions with spatially-resolved measurements of the supergranulation vorticity.
+They find a typical vortical flow component of the order of 10~m/s in the diverging core of supergranules, much weaker than the diverging horizontal flow component itself.
+This result is consistent with the weakness of the toroidal flow component with respect to the spheroidal flow component found in the spectral analysis of \cite{rincon_etal17}.